bear148/Bear-Shell-Archived/README.md

 By flavors I mean making new flavors of Bear-Shell, like Ubuntu is a flavor of Debian, and such.

 ## Newest Updates
-In the most recent update, version 1.2.9, I added the apt-get command, and the cat command.
+In the most recent update, version 1.3.0, I added the git command.

-- apt-get: Allows a user to run the basic apt commands, such as: install, remove, update, and upgrade
+- git: allows a user to run the git commands, like git commit, git push, etc, from the terminal
-- cat: Allows a user to view the contents of a file

-This is a small but also very BIG update.
-Yes I know there are only 4 apt-get commands right now but they are pretty much all you need.
-Now the user can install packages using the apt-get command right from the Bear-Shell!
+I was looking forwards to this feature since I really needed it for when I'm finished working for the day and need to commit, push and stuff to the repository.
+Now, I'm slightly closer to making it so that I never have to leave the Bear-Shell!

 ## Older Updates
+- Ver 1.2.9
 - Ver 1.2.8
 - Ver 1.2.7
 - Ver 1.2.6